CCBlueX/Documentation/md/modules/player/autowalk.md

 ## AutoWalk

-Automatically makes you walk in the direction you are facing.
+AutoWalk holds your forward movement key for you, so your character keeps walking in whatever direction you're looking without you needing to touch the keyboard.
+Turn it on, point your camera where you want to go, and you'll keep moving forward; turn your view and you turn your path.

+It's handy for long, repetitive treks — crossing large terrain, AFK pathing, or holding a steady walking direction while you focus on aiming or interacting.
+Under the hood it simply forces the "forwards" input on every [movement input event](https://github.com/CCBlueX/LiquidBounce/blob/2b0edfcf2/src/main/kotlin/net/ccbluex/liquidbounce/features/module/modules/player/ModuleAutoWalk.kt#L35-L37), so it stacks with your normal controls — you can still strafe, sprint, jump, and steer with the mouse as usual.
+It does not pathfind or avoid hazards, so it will happily walk you off a ledge or into a wall if you stop steering.

 **Category:** Player
 **Enabled by default:** No

 ### Settings

-This module has no configurable settings beyond the standard key bind and visibility options.
+This module has no configurable settings.

-### Screenshots

-*Screenshots for AutoWalk will be added in a future update.*

 ---
-*Last updated: 2026-02-13 — Based on [source code](https://github.com/CCBlueX/LiquidBounce/blob/dfe60ac/src%2Fmain%2Fkotlin%2Fnet%2Fccbluex%2Fliquidbounce%2Ffeatures%2Fmodule%2Fmodules%2Fplayer%2FModuleAutoWalk.kt)*
+*Last updated: 2026-06-08 — Based on [source code](https://github.com/CCBlueX/LiquidBounce/blob/2b0edfcf2/src/main/kotlin/net/ccbluex/liquidbounce/features/module/modules/player/ModuleAutoWalk.kt)*